Mike Campese: Biography

 Mike's trio was featured on Fox 23, WXXA-TV and Sound Visions which aired across the country.
 Currently, Mike has been performing at the largest trade show in the world, the winter NAMM Show.
-In October of 2022, Campese is on the cover and is featured in Italy's premier guitar magazine, Axe Magazine.
-Campese is a versatile musician, he describes his style as rock fusion and writes vocal and instrumental arrangements, electric and acoustic.
+In October 2022, Campese is on the cover and is featured in Italy's premier guitar magazine, Axe Magazine.Mike Campese was inducted into the Thomas Edison Music Hall of Fame in 2023.
+The ceremony took place on March 27, 2023 at the Universal Preservation Hall in Saratoga Springs, NY.Campese is a versatile musician, he describes his style as rock fusion and writes vocal and instrumental arrangements, electric and acoustic.